thecml/kubernetes-on-arm/README.md

 # --> <p>WELCOME TO NGINX</p>

 # Start dns
-kube-config enable dns
+kube-config enable-addon dns

-# Maybe they landed on our node?
+# Maybe the containers landed on our node?
 docker ps

 # See which internal cluster services that are running